Saranomy/TinyDrawer/README.md

 4. Call `str(fb, n, x, y)` to draw
 5. Optional: Call `pal()` to clear the color replacement

-Another example, we can turn Mario into Luigi by swapping colors on sprite `0`
+Another example, we can turn Mario into Luigi by swapping colors at sprite index `0`

 ```python
 # replace any red with green